 The progymnasmata are based on the idea that children should learn how to write by working from models rather than by dreaming up their own ideas.
 So students work through models of various forms of writing, beginning with narratives and working up through expository, descriptive, and persuasive writing.
 Students simultaneously develop public speaking skills.

-The series will eventually have twelve courses, each of which should take one semester to complete.
-The first ten courses are available thus far.
+The series consists of twelve courses, each of which should take one semester to complete.
+The twelfth course is still under development as of October 2021.
 Titles of all of the courses, brief descriptions, and the publisher's suggested grade levels are as follows:

 - Book 1: Fable - introduces narrative skills (grades 3-4)